 Aarhus University By-laws

-Laid down in accordance with Section 13 of the Danish Act on Universities (the University Act), cf. Consolidation Act no. 778 of 7 August 2019.
+Laid down in accordance with section 13 of the Danish Act on Universities (the University Act), cf. Consolidation Act no. 391 of 10 April 2024 with subsequent amendments.

 Part 1.
 Status, tasks, foundation and goals